Oh! That is easy to answer. Just take a look at any advertisement on PMP Training and you will get the answer.

 If you have already done the training but have not appeared for the exam, you would agree with the above points.
 But, nothing is lost.
 You should read about 5 reasons to do PMP training again and write the exam soon.

-Lastly, there are many benefits of having a PMP Certificate.
+Lastly, there are many reasons for pursuing PMP certification.
 So it is in your own interest to prepare a time-frame and get the certificate early.
 All the best.

 Let me know if you have any questions about the study plan.
 Please leave a comment and I will be happy to answer.